 - Flexible and adaptable to changes.

-- RAD generally incorporates short development cycles – users see the RAD product quickly.
+- It generally incorporates short development cycles – users see the RAD product quickly.

-- RAD involves user participation thereby increasing chances of early user community acceptance.
+- It involves user participation thereby increasing chances of early user community acceptance.

 - RAD realizes an overall reduction in project risk.